briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-1. _(A)_ If any of the facts, figures, computations, or attachments required in an annual return filed by a taxpayer that has made the election allowed under section 124.27 of the Codified Ordinances and used to determine the tax due under sections 124.27 to 124.41 of the Codified Ordinances must be altered as the result of an adjustment to the taxpayer's federal income tax return, whether initiated by the taxpayer or the internal revenue service, and such alteration affects the taxpayer's tax liability under those sections, the taxpayer shall file an amended return with the Tax Commissioner in such form as the Tax Commissioner requires.
+1. _(A)_ If any of the facts, figures, computations, or attachments required in an annual return filed by a taxpayer that has made the election allowed under section 124.27 of the Codified Ordinances and used to determine the tax due under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances must be altered as the result of an adjustment to the taxpayer's federal income tax return, whether initiated by the taxpayer or the internal revenue service, and such alteration affects the taxpayer's tax liability under those sections, the taxpayer shall file an amended return with the Tax Commissioner in such form as the Tax Commissioner requires.
 The amended return shall be filed not later than sixty days after the adjustment is agreed upon or finally determined for federal income tax purposes or after any federal income tax deficiency or refund, or the abatement or credit resulting therefrom, has been assessed or paid, whichever occurs first.
 If a taxpayer intends to file an amended consolidated municipal income tax return, or to amend its type of return from a separate return to a consolidated return, based on the taxpayer's consolidated federal income tax return, the taxpayer shall notify the Tax Commissioner before filing the amended return.

 2. _(B)_ In the case of an underpayment, the amended return shall be accompanied by payment of any combined additional tax due together with any penalty and